 The data showed that knowledge of medicinal plants is mainly passed on to younger generations through family members, with mothers (24%) and grandparents (25%) being the dominant transmitters of medicinal/herbal knowledge.

-This is not surprising as mothers are traditionally care providers while grandparents have many years experience that are eager to pass on.
-Clearly the findings show the pattern with which ethnomedicinal knowledge are transmitted in many Nigerian culture.
-This is consistent with the findings of Jamshidi-Kia et.al, (2018) and Yusuf et al. (2022) who reported that in many African communities knowledge about healing plants is often embedded within family traditions.
+This is not surprising as mothers are traditionally care providers while grandparents have many years’ experience that are eager to pass on.
+Clearly the findings show the pattern with which ethnomedicinal knowledge are transmitted in many Nigerian cultures.
+This is consistent with the findings of Jamshidi-Kia et.al, (2018) and Yusuf et al. (2022) who reported that in many African communities’ knowledge about healing plants is often embedded within family traditions.
 However, several factors including globalization, urbanization, modernization and migration threaten this oral knowledge system leading to concerns on long-term preservation.

 4.3 Diversity of Medicinal Plants and Health Applications

 A large variety of medicinal plants were identified, prominent among them were Bitter Leaf (Vernonia amygdalina), Pawpaw Leaf (Carica papaya), Sour Sop (Annona muricata), Scent Leaf (Ocimum gratissimum), Dogon Yaro (Azadirachta indica) and Plantain Leaf (Musa spp.).
 In many parts of Nigeria these plants are widely used and research has shown that they contain phytochemicals such as tannins, saponins, alkaloids, flavonoids, among others that make them effective for treatment of various ailments (Adebayo et al., 2019; Odugbemi, 2008).
 The data collected and analyzed showed the type of ailments that are commonly treated with medicinal plants.
 Most of the commonly mentioned include: ulcers, digestive related issues, malaria, typhoid and diabetes.
 Other reports show that the lack of adequate infrastructure such as good sanitation facilities and clean water, among others, promote these illnesses among the populace in many African cities (Al-Worafi, 2023; Kalang, 2020).
 This reinforces the importance of herbal medicine in filling healthcare gaps.
 Similar findings have been made by other researchers.
-For instance, Yusuf et al (2022), discovered that Bitter leaf and Dogon Yaro showed promise as potential cures for fever and other malaria symptoms.
+For instance, Yusuf et al. (2022), discovered that Bitter leaf and Dogon Yaro showed promise as potential cures for fever and other malaria symptoms.

 Additionally, the use of PawPaw leaf and Eyin olobe (Phyllanthus amarus) for digestive and liver-related issues aligns with their phytochemical properties and their hepatoprotective and antidiabetic effects, which make them an acceptable treatment choice for those illnesses.
 This alignment and ability to detect plants that have the right phytochemical and curative potentials suggests that local ethnobotanical knowledge often has an empirical basis that warrants further pharmacological exploration and standardization.